avm-energo/coma/README.md

 * CMAKE_INSTALL_PREFIX=install_prefix - prefix for cmake --build --target install
 * CMAKE_PREFIX_PATH:STRING=path_to_qt - path to Qt location, for example C:\Qt\5.15.2\msvc2019
 * A x64/Win32 - used to change target arch only with Visual Studio cmake generator, ninja uses only provided compilers
+* BUILD_WITH_ALISE:BOOL=ON (off by default) - do u wanna build Alise?
+Use only if you know her.
+* CPACK_PACKAGE_DIRECTORY - output directory for deb packages
+* LIMEREPORT_THREADS - count of threads used to build LimeReport (only for *nix), default value -16
+* COMMIT_COUNT - output of command ```git rev-list --count HEAD```, neccessary if you don't have git in PATH or you don't have git locally
+* SHORT_HASH - output of command ```git rev-parse --short"="8 HEAD```, neccessary if you don't have git in PATH or you don't have git locally

 ```$ cmake --build . [<options>]```